Davide Petrucci

-Davide Petrucci (born 5 October 1991) is an Italian professional footballer who plays as a midfielder for club Messina, which he captains.
+Davide Petrucci (born 5 October 1991) is an Italian professional footballer who plays as a midfielder.
+He most recently played for club Messina.

 Club career

 A.S.
 Roma

 Born in the San Basilio suburb of Rome, Petrucci began his football career with his local club, Roma, playing in their youth team.
 During the 2007–08 season, he scored 14 goals in 19 appearances for the Roma youth team, alerting Manchester United to his talents.
 But the AS Roma offered him a contract worth only around £16,000 per annum, the minimum wage for Italian youth team players, claiming that it would upset the other youth players who had already accepted similar deals if they offered him any more.
 However, despite the club's claims that he would have been given opportunities in the first team in the 2008–09 season, Petrucci expressed concerns that he had not already been called up.
 When he asked Roma for some time to consider their offer, the club gave him a three-day deadline.
 Around this time, Manchester United offered Petrucci a £95,000-a-year contract, which the Italian youngster accepted on 13 June 2008.
 To comply with FIFA regulations with regard to the international transfer of players under the age of 18, United also offered Petrucci's father, Stefano, a job as well as offering to pay for regular flights back to Italy.